 Rakhine State occupies a long, narrow strip of land along the eastern coast of the Bay of Bengal, and the western part of Myanmar.
-It is also known by its ancient name Arakan, abundant with Temples, Pagodas and ancient Historical sites.
+It is also known by its ancient name Arakan, and abundant with Temples, Pagodas and ancient Historical sites.
 Rakhine is one of the seven states constituted in the Union of Myanmar, separated from Myanmar proper by the Yoma ranges and Bangladesh by the river Naaf.
 The people of Rakhine are made up of many minority ethnic groups and hill tribes.

-Rakhine’s glorious historical past is linked to the fabulous and amazing township of Mrauk-U, a forty-mile boat trip upstream North of Sittwe.
+Rakhine’s glorious historical past is linked to the township of Mrauk-U, a forty-mile boat trip upstream North of Sittwe.
 Mrauk-U is historically acknowledged for its rich history going back more than two thousand years and its many archaeological sites, old pagodas and monasteries scattered across the landscape.

 Excerpt from the travel book “The Secret Kingdom” R. Gluckman and Jonathan Pozniak).

 Whether the brownstone pagodas and bell-shaped stupas gradually materialize from the mist as you boat up the murky Kaladan River, or pop up suddenly like unexpected treasure in a jungle clearing.
 After one bounces wearily along the new road from Sittwe in northwestern Burma the ruins of dozens of ancient relics pack a lush riverside valley, with more monuments dotting hillsides in every direction, marking this as one of Southeast Asia’s great ancient kingdoms.

 Daw Khin Than, a curator, and wife of the former head of the local government archaeology department, says contractors with no supervision slapped concrete on temples, altering architectural integrity.
 “There has been so much damage by people with no knowledge,” she says.
 “There are so many things in Mrauk-U to show the world: not just the temples, but ancient city walls, and moats.
 We could dig it up if they let us.”
 The ethnic issue unquestionably stymies progress.
 “The government doesn’t support us.”
-The story of a unified Burma, and a grand civilization centred around ancient cities like Bagan, is challenged by a different kingdom that actually outlasted Bagan.
+The story of a unified Burma, and a grand civilization centred around ancient cities like Bagan, is challenged by a different kingdom that outlasted Bagan.